 Untoward anaesthetic events occur very rarely.
 They include allergies and anaphylaxis, deep vein thromboses, heart attacks, breathing problems, awareness during the operation.
 This is why you have your operation in hospital with a qualified anaesthetist and full back up facilities.

-You will be over the worst of the surgery normally n a couple of weeks, but it takes 12 weeks to fully recover.
+You will be over the worst of the surgery normally in a couple of weeks, but it takes 6 weeks to fully recover.
 It depends on the demands of your work as to how much time off you will need.
-We discuss with you the practical issues such as time off work, managing family etc. Due to anaesthetic techniques used, pain relief needed is basically paracetamol and anti-inflammatories.
-You are given these on discharge from the hospital plus some stronger tablets ‘just in case’ but these are rarely needed.
+We discuss with you the practical issues such as time off work, managing family etc. Due to anaesthetic techniques used, pain relief needed is basically paracetamol and anti-inflammatories plus some stronger tablets ‘just in case’ but these are rarely needed.

 The wounds are closed with absorbable stitches and paper tape.
 You can shower and dry the tapes with a hair dryer.
+You will be seen one week, and then two weeks post-operatively.
 You will wear surgical bras day and night for 6 weeks and then day only for 6 weeks to support and gently compress the breasts as they are healing.
 For any concerns, please call the rooms.
-Ms Corduff is on call day and night for any urgent concerns.
+Dr Ngan is on call day and night for any urgent concerns.
 We encourage you to come in and see us if you are worried about anything.
-You will be seen approxinmately 10 days after surgery and every few weeks until you are fully healed.
-Usually we would see you at 12 weeks, 6 months and 12 months post-operatively.
+Usually we would see you at 6 weeks, 12 weeks, 6 months and 12 months post-operatively.

-You can go back t o low impact such as walking, bike riding, etc, but all high impact and ‘bouncing’ including running should be avoided for 3 months.
+You can go back to low impact exercise such as walking, bike riding, etc, but all high impact exercise and ‘bouncing’ including running should be avoided for 3 months.

-All before and after photographs are of patients that have had surgery performed by Ms Corduff and have consented to their photographs being used.
+All before and after photographs are of patients that have had surgery performed by Dr Ngan or Ms Corduff and have consented to their photographs being used.
 The photographs have not been altered.
+Results may vary from individual to individual.